mokolodi1/MedBook_/README.md

 Data sets have collaboration security.
 Administrators of a data set may incrementally add new columns (samples) to a data set; the rows (genomic features) are immutable and defined by the feature set of the first added sample.
 Collaborators can view the data set but cannot make changes.

-#### Forms and Records
+#### Forms

 A form is a set of one or more fields, each of which has a name and a type.
-A form can have records associated with it whose fields are described by the form.
+A form has records associated with it whose fields are described by the form.
 Drawing comparisons to a spreadsheet, a form is a description of the header row and each record is a single data row in the spreadsheet.

 Each record in a form is uniquely identified by its form and its sample label.